Shirasasana – Head stand Pose

 • The cartilage in the spine gets exercised and rejuvenated because of reverse pressure on the spine.

-Internal Links: Dharma (conditioning), Stress and Situational Awareness, Prana, Asana overview 1, Asana Overview 2, Asana Focus or gazing, PranayamaHatha Yoga Pradeepika
+Internal Links: Dharma (conditioning), Stress and Situational Awareness, Prana, Asana sequence, Asana schedule, Asana Focus or gazing, PranayamaHatha Yoga Pradeepika

 • Do not relax the abdomen.
 It can cause the walls to collapse and tearing of the inguinal hernia.